 The most important – ensure appropriate intake of antioxidant.
-As mentioned, phase 1 generates free radicals that’s why you need antioxidants to balance negative effect of free radicals.
+As mentioned, phase 1 generates free radicals that’s why you need variety of antioxidants to balance negative effect of free radicals.
 Additionally, you can focus on what induces phase 1 and limit your exposure to those factors.
 Less damage in the first place = less antioxidant needed to balance that negative effect.

 - Minerals: Zinc, Copper, Selenium, Manganese*

 - Superfoods: Asparagus, Beetroots, Apples, Lemons.
 Fruits and vegetables are in general good source of antioxidants.

 *Manganese is not antioxidant itself but it’s a key mineral that helps to form superoxide dismutase (SOD) which is one of the most important antioxidants produced by our body.